JNU protest: Dialogue cannot be initiated through coercion

 JNUSU vice-president Saket Moon called the appeal a tactic of the administration to coerce the JNU community into backing down from their movement.

-"The 'major rollback' brought by the JNU administration and the HRD ministry is nothing more than a eyewash, as no demands of the students have been accepted, and instead of initiating a dialogue, the administration has began to release thinly veiled threats to the teachers and students," he said.
+"The 'major rollback' brought by the JNU administration and the HRD ministry is nothing more than an eyewash, as no demands of the students have been accepted, and instead of initiating a dialogue, the administration has begun to release thinly veiled threats to the teachers and students," he said.

 "The JNUSU reiterates that it shall carry the struggle forward while building larger solidarities within and beyond the university," Moon added.